Samihansari02/Emeregency-Room-Dashboard/README.md

 - Includes heatmaps, bar charts, and slicers with intuitive design and high-contrast colors for better readability.

 ## Benefits
-- Holistic View: See key metrics—demographics, wait times, satisfaction scores—in one place.
+- Holistic View: See key metrics - demographics, wait times, satisfaction scores in one place.
 - Data-Driven Insights: Use visual analytics to identify gaps and improve workflows.
 - Operational Improvement: Recognize inefficiencies and take targeted action to optimize ER processes.